eduardonalves/notificationsapi/README.md

 Clone this repository.
 Configure database properties in application.properties

+In the project directory     .

+run docker-compose build     .

+run docker-compose up -d     .

-Run create_batch_tables.sql script to create batch tables.
+Open the database and run create_batch_tables.sql script to create batch tables.

 This Application runs at http://localhost:8080/ .